 Employment agencies offer several benefits.
 Specialist sector agencies often have strong knowledge of their particular industry.
 What's more, they can analyse and develop your skillset, provide advice to boost your application and prepare you for interviews.
 They're also well-connected, meaning that your CV can be sent speculatively to numerous employers.
 This saves valuable time, especially if you're already in full-time employment.

-Make sure you ask questions about the opportunity presented to you by the agency - the demand to supply a number of relevant candidates to the employer may result in them mismatching you against some of the criteria.
-Trust your instincts - if you don't believe the job would be suitable, be honest with the consultant from the outset.
+However, you should ask questions about any opportunities presented by the recruitment agency, as their requirement to recommend a given number of relevant candidates may result in them mismatching you against the job criteria.
+Trust your instincts - be honest if you believe that the role is unsuitable.

-Keep in touch as your job search progresses and maintain a good rapport with your consultant.
-It's also wise to let the agency know when you no longer wish to be on their books, as they'll still be contacting you long after your job search comes to an end.
+It's also wise to let the recruitment agency know when you no longer wish to be on their books; otherwise, they'll still be contacting you long after your job search ends.

-You can join as many agencies as you like, but avoid registering for the sake of it.
-Choosing to work with a select amount of consultancies will avoid the feeling of getting 'spam' calls and emails with jobs that you aren't suited to.
-There's also the danger of a number of recruiters working to fill the same positions, so you're likely to be put forward to the same job by more than one agency.
+You can join as many recruitment agencies as you like, but avoid registering for the sake of it.
+Choosing to work with a select number will ensure that you don’t receive 'spam' calls and emails with unsuitable vacancies.
+There's also the danger that several consultancies will suggest you for the same job, if the employer is using the services of more than one agency.